 - Move the drop-down combo box to the top of the screen and style as desired (font size, color, border).

-- For the column chart, paste the following code into the R CODE expression and click Calculate.
+- For the column chart, paste the following R code into the code editor and click Calculate.

 flipStandardCharts::Chart(AgeDistribution[, Country],